 Gardening with alpines

-Alpine / rockery plants in the UK from Tadham alpines.
-Being small, hardy and easy to care for our alpine / rockery plants are able to cater for an array of gardening needs.
-They're just at home in smaller gardens as they are in a traditional gardens being displayed in raised and gravel beds or rockeries, these amazing plants can be used in a variety of ways and have the ability to create strong foliage colour whatever the time of year.
+Being small hardy and easy to care for our alpine / rockery plants are able to cater for an array of gardening needs.
+They're just at home in smaller garden as they are in a traditional garden being displayed in raised and gravel beds or rockeries, these amazing plants can be used in a variety of ways and have the ability to create strong foliage colour whatever the time of year.

 The vast majority of alpines prefer an open sunny position well drained but not to dry.
 The idea of having a planted area under trees can appeal to many people but although pretty the idea can sometimes be unpractical the soil is much drier and the plants could lose their shape and colour quickly so select carefully for more shade loving plants.

 There is a impressive range of both foliage and flower colours amongst alpines and other low growing plants so when it comes to choosing a combination the possibilities are endless! colour choice when planting can be used to compliment or contrast and with the right balance you should be able to easily create interest throughout the year depending on your individual taste.

 . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .